flower-spring/springlobby0.268-alternative/README.md

 # Springlobby0.268-alternative

-springlobby 0.268 with some fixes and some changes.
+springlobby 0.268 with some fixes and some new features.

-# Changes compared to 0.268
+# Fixes and new features made to springlobby 0.268

 ## Battlerrom tab :

-* contextual menu fixed: so in tchat bar you don't have to write "!ring playername" necessarily.
-Just right click on a player name and then click on ring.
+* contextual menu fixed: so in tchat bar.
+No more needed to write "!ring playername" necessarily.
+Just to right click on a player name and then click on ring.
   &nbsp;
    ![alt text](images_for_readme/contextual_menu.png)
   &nbsp;